mvleest-code/EEVMS_APIv3_public/README.md

 ## EEVMS_APIv3_public ##

-This repo contains code that I used while testing/supporting the Eagle Eye Networks API v3.
+This repo contains code that I use while testing/supporting the Eagle Eye Networks API v3.

 ### Disclaimer ###
 This repository contains test code that interacts with Eagle Eye Networks API v3.
 Please note the following: